3D STL Preview — Interactive preview only (drag to rotate, scroll to zoom)

 The default settings follow BANA (Braille Authority of North America) guidelines and work well for most applications.
 Only modify if you have specific requirements or need to calibrate for your printer.

-About these business card examples: BANA's own worked examples are in Grade 2 (contracted) braille and use cell-level strategies that vary case by case.
-The "what to type" hints below take BANA's content decisions (which fields to omit, how to split a name) and translate them into Grade 1 input for this app, which defaults to uncontracted braille.
-Read BANA's original Grade 2 examples in the Fact Sheet (PDF) →
+About these business card examples: BANA's own worked examples are in Grade 2 (contracted) braille, which is also this app's default translation, so what you type below comes out in the same code BANA published.
+BANA's transcribers also used cell-level strategies that vary case by case, so the exact cells can still differ; the "what to type" hints capture BANA's content decisions (which fields to omit, how to split a name).
+Read BANA's original examples in the Fact Sheet (PDF) →

 Example 1: Organization redundant with e-mail (BANA Example 1)